 Few manufacturers actually achieve a world-class OEE score

-Based on our extensive work with customers, the reality is that most manufacturing organizations’ OEE scores are closer to 40-60%, and this is dependent on how long they have been tracking OEE.
+Based on our extensive work with customers and the data from our OEE monitoring software, the reality is that most manufacturing organizations’ OEE scores are closer to 60-65%, and this is dependent on how long they have been tracking OEE.
 More on that below.

 So while a world-class OEE score of 85% and above is extremely desirable, most manufacturers are unlikely to achieve such results in reality.
 That’s why companies should not focus on striving for 85% as a minimum but rather set their sights on raising their OEE through specific improvements.

 Average OEE Scores In Manufacturing Based on Actual Data

 Don’t feel disheartened or daunted by the fact that a ‘world-class OEE score’ is 85% and above.
 The reality is that most manufacturers do not come close to achieving this.
 How do we know?
 Because we have customers in more than 50 countries, which provides us with genuine, in-depth insights into manufacturing operations globally.

 What OEE targets do manufacturers set for themselves?

 Before we look at the actual OEE scores that manufacturers achieve, let’s consider what targets we see manufacturers setting for themselves.

 In Evocon, manufacturers can set a low OEE target and a high OEE target for each production machine, giving them ranges to achieve instead of one single score.
 Progress towards these targets is visualized in a humane way to increase operator engagement.

 Below are two graphs – the low OEE targets and high OEE targets.
 What we can see from the first graph is that the majority have their low OEE target set between 36-40%.
 These levels indicate the minimum they expect to get from their machines.
 Anything below would be considered upsetting (angry).